-Adult Cats: If you are looking for an adult / retired Maine Coon, we occasional do have a few adult cats that do become available about once or twice a year, every few years.
-We do have a separate application for Retired Adult Maine Coons to be filled out to be considered for one of our Retired babies.
-Price range on Retired Maine Coons are between $1100-$1300, they go to their new furrever home fixed, up to date on shots, and rabies.
-Some of our adults prefer to be an only pet.
-We are picky and will require updates on our babies (pictures/videos are always welcomed).
+Adult Cats: If you are looking for an adult / retired Maine Coon, we occasionally do have a few adult cats that become available about once or twice a year, every few years.
+We have a separate application for Retired Adult Maine Coons to be filled out to be considered for one of our Retired babies.
+Price ranges on Retired Maine Coons between $1350-$1800.
+They go to their new furrever home fixed, up to date on shots, including rabies.
+Some of our adults prefer to be an only-pet.
+We are picky and will require frequent updates on our babies (pictures/videos are always welcomed).

-All of our breeding cats have been directly imported to us directly from either Russia or the Ukraine.
-We have had all the parents tested/screened and shown negative for HCM, SMA, PK'Def, Poly KD, PRA, FIV & FeLV.
+All of our breeding cats have been directly imported to us directly from either Russia or Ukraine.
+We have had all of our queens and sires tested/screened and shown negative for HCM, SMA, PK'Def, Poly KD, PRA, FIV and FeLV.

-I reserve the right to cancel the sale of a kitten at anytime for any reason and will refund the deposit/ and or any monies at that time.
+I reserve the right to cancel the sale of a kitten at anytime for any reason and will refund the deposit/ and/or any other money at that time.